Bayesian Inference

 • Sampling in high dimensions requires specialized algorithms

-• Here, we will look at one-dimensional sampling on the grid (of parameter values)
+• Here, we will look at one-dimensional sampling on a grid (of parameter values)

 • At the end of this lecture, we look at some output of a state-of-the-art HMC NUTS sampler